Invasor-de-Fronteiras/mhfrontier-cq-tool/README.md

 ### New Quest

-> Currently, the editor does not support the creation of a quest from scratch, because the editor is not yet possible to edit a 100% map.
+> Currently, the editor does not support creating a quest from scratch, because it is not possible to edit a 100% map yet.

-For creating a new quest, copy an existing quest, [decompress](#decompress-the-quest) the quest and rename the [quest id](#quest-file) to an id that is not already being used in your server.
+To create a new quest, copy an existing one, [decompress](#decompress-the-quest) it and rename the [quest id](#quest-file) to an id that is not already being used in your server.
 Open the quest in the editor and change the **Quest Id** in **Quest Information** to chosen id.

 Nice!
 Now do the quest changes as your desire and save it.